molinsp/smash-cmu/Simulations/CoverageAndBridgeScenes/readme.txt

     The following are parameters that can be used to play with the simulation:
      - radioRange: the range (radius) of the Wi-Fi radio on the drones, required to calculate how many drones are needed for the bridge.
+	 - coverageAlgorithm: can be "random", "snake" or "inside_out", and determines which algorithm will be used for the area coverage.

     Moving the locations of the laptop and the people on the scene can also be useful to check different behaviors.